Usama-Tahir/leetcode/README.md

 # leetcode
-An attempt to learn data structures properly, lol
+An attempt to learn data structures properly.